sudeeprp/rapa-home/coding.md

 > Communicate without ambiguity

 The activity of 'coding' achieves unambiguous communication.
+Working with a 'specification' is a way to translate a wish into reality.

 When you specify something - maybe a recipe, a process or a formula - you code.
 Someone else, even a person with lower familiarity could repeat it.

-When you code without specifying a solution - think of it as typing, not coding.
-People would find such 'software solutions' hard to understand and expensive to change.
+That makes it 'real'.

+Always code with a specification.
+Without that, you can't say when you're done.

 [What does specification cost?](https://sudeeprp.github.io/default-coding/form-fit-function)